mattsegura/blackbox-talk-to-figma-mcp/README.md

 curl -fsSL https://bun.sh/install | bash
 ```

-2. Run setup, this will also install MCP in your Cursor's active project
+2. Run setup, this will also install MCP in your Blackbox's active project

 ```bash
 bun setup